-With 62 zero net energy (ZNE) schools operating or planned, California is leading in the nation in driving K-12 schools and community colleges to ZNE performance.
+With more than 80 zero net energy (ZNE) schools operating or planned, California is leading in the nation in driving K-12 schools and community colleges to ZNE performance.
 These projects represent high performance buildings that combine energy efficiency and renewable resources to produce at least as much energy as they consume annually.
 To honor early innovation and leadership in this market, New Buildings Institute (NBI), on behalf of California’s investor-owned utilities (IOUs) is calling for submissions to the ZNE awards and recognition program.
-The awards, now in their third year, will showcase the people, buildings and policies that are driving this new standard for school environments.
+The awards, now in their fourth year, will showcase the people, buildings and policies that are driving this new standard for school environments.

 Individuals & Teams: Honoring the champions, individuals who inspire others on the path to ZNE and project teams that work effectively together to achieve ZNE goals.